bozsahin/thebench/README.md

 As things Apple go, you need an external installer for such goodies in MacOS, which you can get from <a href="https://brew.sh/">brew home</a>.
 - <a href="https://www.python.org/">Python 3.8  or above</a>
 - Python module installer <a href="https://pypi.org/project/pip/">pip</a>
-- <a href="https://git-scm.com/downloads">git</a> (git is optional if you don't care about upgrades; in this case, ignore step 1 below and just download this repository, and do step 2.
+- <a href="https://git-scm.com/downloads">git</a> (git is optional if you don't care about upgrades; in this case, ignore step 1 below and just download this repository, and do steps 2-3.
 If you do care about upgrades, git is safest and easiest).

 TO INSTALL: